vesterheim/vesterheim.github.io/norway-tours/forms/index.md

 Be sure to read the "[Terms and Conditions](/norway-tours/forms/documents/TermCond.pdf)" for each tour.

 {% include components/button.html text="Download Terms and Conditions (PDF)" url="/norway-tours/forms/documents/TermCond.pdf" style="primary" %}

+For more information: Michelle Whitehill at 563-382-9681, ext.
+240, or [mwhitehill@vesterheim.org](mailto:mwhitehill@vesterheim.org).